-As a member of Hamaspik Medicare Choice, you do not need a referral from your PCP to see a network doctor or specialist.
-However, your PCP is often the best person to advise you when you need one of these services.
+As a member of Hamaspik Medicare Select, you do not need a referral from your PCP to see a network doctor, specialist or hospital.
+Your PCP is the best person to advise you when you need one of these services.
 Your PCP can give you his/her recommendation and advise you as part of your healthcare coordination.

-What is the process to obtain prior authorization?
+What is the process to obtain Prior Authorization?

-Hamaspik Medicare Choice will make decisions concerning prior authorizations for other types of services, when they are required.
+Hamaspik Medicare Select will make decisions concerning prior authorizations when they are required.
 If you need a service that requires prior authorization, please call the Member Services phone number on the back page of this booklet.
 Please see chapter 4 for a list of services that require prior authorization.
 These services are marked with an asterisk "" in the Benefits Table found in Chapter 4.